-This topic describes how to use an SQL statement to create an external table.
+This topic describes how to create an external table by using SQL statements.

 Overview

 An external table is a logical table object.
-Its data is stored in an external storage system instead of the database.
+Its data is stored in an external storage system rather than in the database.

 Prerequisites